botpress/readme/docs/STUDIO/interface/knowledge-base.md

 ## 4. Text Document

 The Text Document KB Source allows users to create/add plain textual information, such as FAQs, guides, and manuals.
-This Knowledge Base replaces Botpress's old Q&A system and is designed to provide users with quick access to information on various topics.
+This Knowledge Base replaces Botpress's old Q\&A system and is designed to provide users with quick access to information on various topics.

 Here's an example of how the Text Document Knowledge Base could be used in a company that sells different types of home appliances, such as **refrigerators**, **washing machines**, and **ovens**: